frictionlessdata/frictionless-py/docs/guides/describing-data.md

 - data relations e.g., identifier connections
 - and others

 For a dataset, there is even more information that can be provided, like the general purpose of a dataset, information about data sources, list of authors, and more.
 Also, when there are many tabular files, relational rules can be very important.
-Usually, there are foreign keys ensuring the integrity of the dataset; for example, think of a reference table containing country names and other tables using it as a reference.
+Usually, there are foreign keys ensuring the integrity of the dataset; for example, think of a reference table containing country names and other data tables using it as a reference.
 Data in this form is called "normalized data" and it occurs very often in scientific and other kinds of research.

 Now that we have a general understanding of what "describing data" is, we can discuss why it is important:
 - **data validation**: metadata helps to reveal problems in your data during early stages of your workflow